Average Cost of Braces From the ADA

 - Treatment planning

-- Tooth extractions (recommended by the orthodontist in the course of treatment)
+- Tooth extractions (as recommended by the orthodontist in the course of treatment)

 Orthodontic plan benefits will vary based on the provider and the options available in your state.
 If you purchase an orthodontic insurance plan, read the policy coverage details carefully before scheduling any orthodontic treatments.